The Amazing Journey of Lars Ahlfors' Fields Medal

 Ahfors was a great pianist.
 Vanessa said her father and all the mathematicians that they knew at Harvard had a grand piano, and they all played it.
 Ahlfors would play in the afternoon or in the evening, especially on Sundays.
 He loved Bach and played all of his music.
 He also enjoyed playing Beethoven and Mozart.
 And towards the end of his life, Schubert became his favorite composer.

 Ahlfors passed away in 1996, and his wife Erna in 2001.
 Vanessa Gruen and her sister Caroline Mouris inherited the Fields Medal.
-(Cynthia departed already.)
-They were passing it around from one coffee table to the other, between Manhattan and Chatham upstate New York.
+(Cynthia had died in 2000.)
+They were passing it around from one coffee table to the other, between Manhattan and Chatham in upstate New York.
 Eventually they decided to donate the first Fields Medal won by Lars Ahlfors to the University of Helsinki.
 This is the quote from Vanessa. \begin{quote} We were still in Chelsea in New York [a neighborhood in Manhattan].
 We were on 7th Avenue, and my sister was living up in the Chatham area in New York.
 And it was just that we would switch [the Fields Medal] back and forth, and we decided that was just ridiculous, that we should just do something with it and give it something where it would have some meaning.
 And we thought that since he had done all his mathematics and all this early work, and leading up to the Fields Medal, it was all done in Helsinki.
 It wasn't done at Harvard, and we didn't want to give it to Harvard because they have so much stuff anyway.
 That would be more meaningful to give it to the University in Helsinki where he had learned all this mathematics and where he was when he was in Finland when he won the Fields Medal.
 So we thought that was appropriate. \end{quote}

-In 2004, Vanessa and Caroline traveled to Finland to give Ahlfors' Fields Medal to the Mathematics Department of the University of Helsinki.
-Six decades after the Medal's audacious exit from Finland, it has completed a circle.
-Upon the suggestion of Olli Lehto, Ahlfors' longtime colleague and friend, the original Medal was put in the Helsinki University Museum, and a replica was made for the Mathematics Department and is in a window with a plaque that is outside the auditorium named after Lars Ahlfors.
+In 2004, Vanessa and Caroline traveled to Finland to give Ahlfors' Fields Medal to the Mathematics Department at the University of Helsinki.
+Six decades after the Medal's audacious exit from Finland, it had come full circle.
+At the suggestion of Olli Lehto, Ahlfors' longtime colleague and friend, the original Medal was placed in the Helsinki University Museum, and a replica was made for the Mathematics Department and is in a glass display case outside the auditorium named after Lars Ahlfors.